disney/quanta/README.md

 * MySQL Workbench (coming soon!)

 # Authentication
-Authentication using OpenID connect (JWT tokens) is the currently supported mechanism for authentication.
+OpenID connect (JWT tokens) is the currently supported mechanism for authentication.
 This is used to gate access to the quanta proxy service allowing access to the underlying database.
 An external service such as AWS Cognito is required to manage user accounts and issue valid tokens.
 User policies and governance are managed in this service layer.